 In 1993, we, together with three of our distributors, entered into a consent decree with the FTC relating to its investigation of our distributors' product claims and practices.
 As part of the settlement of the FTC's, investigation, we paid a fine of approximately \$1\$ million to the FTC.
-In August 1997, we reached a settlement with the FTC with respect to alleged violations of this consent decree pursuant to which we paid an additional \$1.5\$ million fine.
+In August 1997, we reached a settlement with the FTC with respect to alleged violations of this consent decree pursuant to which we paid an additional \$1.5 million fine.
 In December 2000, we received notice from the FTC that they were once again investigating our compliance with our consent decree.
 In August 2001, we provided information to the FTC in response to the FTC request and we have had no further communication on this matter since that date.
 We believe that the negative publicity generated by these FTC actions harmed our business and results of operations in the United States and further actions by the FTC or other comparable state or federal regulatory agencies, in the United States or abroad, could have a further negative impact on us in the future.

 In addition, we are susceptible to government initiated campaigns that do not rise to the level of formal regulations.
 For example, the South Korean government, several South Korean trade groups and members of the South Korean media initiated campaigns in 1997 and 1998 urging South Korean consumers not to purchase luxury or foreign goods.
 We believe that these campaigns, and the related media attention they received, together with the economic recession in the South Korean economy, significantly harmed our recently opened South Korean business.
 Our revenue from our South Korean operations decreased by 85% in 1998 as compared to 1997.
-We cannot assure you that similar government, trade group or media actions will not occur again in South Korean in South Korean in South Korean operations.
+We cannot assure you that similar government, trade group or media actions will not occur again in South Korea or in other countries where we operate or that such events will not similarly harm our net operations.